FudaWiki/fudawiki-files/mekurifuda/games/shimafuda.md

 If the onifuda appears on the field at the beginning of the round, the dealer takes it before starting their turn.

+> Note that the red color on the onifuda is only present on the 2022 Kotobuki version of the deck.
+{.is-warning}

 # Scoring
 Each player's card points are then counted and subtracted by a par score to get the settlement score.